axin233/DL_for_Needle_Detection_Cannulation/README.md

 5. CUDA V10.2.89
 6. cudnn 8.0.0.180

-## System configuration for real-time video processing
+## System requirements for real-time video processing
 Our real-time experiments are accomplished on a system including:
 1. Python 3.6.7
 2. TensorFlow-gpu 1.8.0